Air Quality Standard Permit for Municipal Solid Waste Landfills

 - Standard Permits for Electric Generating Units

-The authorization for the Standard Permit under 30 TAC Chapter 330, Subchapter U, no longer requires registration using PI-1S or PI-7 forms, multiple permitting fees, and other documentation, but will only require a Certification Form (available in PDF or Word)submitted by the landfill's Responsible Official (RO) or Duly Authorized Representative (DAR).
+The authorization for the Standard Permit under 30 TAC Chapter 330 , Subchapter U , requires a Certification Form (available in PDF or Word) submitted by the landfill's Responsible Official (RO) or Duly Authorized Representative (DAR).
 No fee is required.
-When you certify, the information must show how you meet the general and specific conditions of the SP, which can easily be shown by using the SP Checklist (available in PDF or Word).
+When you certify, the information must show how you meet the general and specific conditions of the Standard Permit, which can easily be shown by using the SP Checklist (available in PDF or Word).

-To find out whether your site may use this Standard Permit, use the "Quick Screen" (available in PDF or Word) which provides a checklist and flowchart.
-If your site is not able to use the Standard Permit, check the other two of the three possible preconstruction authorizations listed below for a MSWLF or Transfer Station:
+To find out whether your site may use this Standard Permit, use the "Quick Screen" (available in PDF or Word).
+If your site is not able to use the Standard Permit, check the other possible preconstruction authorizations listed below for a MSWLF or Transfer Station:

 - New Source Review permit under 30 TAC Section 116.110.

-- See the Guidance PDF for additional information on the various air authorizations and requirements.
+- See the Guidance for additional information on the various air authorizations and requirements.

 Emission Calculations

 As a part of determining which portions of the Standard Permit apply to a MSWLF or Transfer Station, emissions of organic compounds must be estimated.
-Emission calculation methods vary depending on the circumstances, but the EPA has guidance in AP-42 , and the Texas Commission on Environmental Quality (TCEQ) is developing a spreadsheet covering the most common methods.
+Emission calculation methods vary depending on the circumstances, but the EPA has guidance in AP-42 , and the Texas Commission on Environmental Quality (TCEQ) developed a spreadsheet that covers the most common methods.
 These emissions are also very important in determining the applicability of federal standards.

 Federal Performance Standards

-There are at least two federal standards which may apply to a MSWLF:
+There are at least three federal standards which may apply to a MSWLF:

-1. Title 40 Code of Federal Regulations Part 60 (40 CFR Part 60), New Source Performance Standards (NSPS) Subpart WWW, Standards of Performance for Municipal Solid Waste Landfills, Sections 60.750-759.
+1. Title 40 Code of Federal Regulations Part 60 (40 CFR Part 60), New Source Performance Standards (NSPS) Subpart WWW , Standards of Performance for Municipal Solid Waste Landfills, applies for municipal solid waste landfills constructed, modified, or reconstructed between May 30, 1991 and July 17, 2014.

-- Landfills constructed, reconstructed, modified, or have had physical or operational changes after May 30, 1991, become applicable to NSPS WWW.
-To help determine if a MSWLF is subject to these regulations, use the NSPS WWW Checklist for Conditions and Requirements (available in PDF or Word).
+- To help determine if a MSWLF is subject to these regulations, use the NSPS WWW Checklist for Conditions and Requirements (available in PDF or Word).

-- The SP incorporates some of the definitions, the landfill gas control requirements, the reporting, the monitoring, and the record keeping requirements in NSPS WWW.
+- The Standard Permit incorporates some of the definitions, the landfill gas control requirements, the reporting, the monitoring, and the recordkeeping requirements in NSPS WWW.
 Under NSPS WWW there are a number of reports that require submittal to the TCEQ.
 Particularly, the GCCS design plans and AMOC require approval before proceeding.
-See the guidance PDF for NSPS WWW Reporting and Record keeping Submittal Forms PDF to assist submitting these reports.
+See the guidance for NSPS WWW Reporting and Recordkeeping Submittal Forms PDF or Word to assist submitting these reports.

-2. Title 40 CFR 63, National Emissions Standards for Hazardous Air Pollutants for Source Categories, which sets out Maximum Achievable Control Technology (MACT) Standards in Subpart AAAA, National Emission Standard for Hazardous Air Pollutants: Municipal Solid Waste Landfills, Sections 63.1930 - 1990.
+3. Title 40 CFR Part 63, Subpart AAAA, National Emission Standard for Hazardous Air Pollutants: Municipal Solid Waste Landfills.

 - To help determine if a MSWLF is subject to these regulations, use the MACT AAAA Flowchart and checklist (available in PDF or Word).
-Under MACT AAAA there is semi-annual reporting in addition to NSPS WWW requirements.
-See the guidance for MACT AAAA (available in PDF or Word) forms to assist submitting these reports
+Under MACT AAAA there is semi-annual reporting in addition to NSPS WWW or XXX requirements.
+See the guidance for MACT AAAA (available in PDF or Word) forms to assist submitting these reports.

 Under the Standard Permit, your records must identify the rules under which your facility is operating and demonstrate compliance for a rolling 12-month period.
 Be sure you keep at least these records: